 If the Exchanger cannot find someone to purchase the Note and the Note is not paid until after them exchange is concluded, any Note proceeds later received may not be used to pay down the loan against the replacement property to readjust the equities.
-Rather, such proceeds will be considered cash boot the Note During the Exchange Period.
-Same as Option One, except that the terms of the Note provide that it will be due and payable within the exchange period.
-The Note payoff funds are then paid to the QI and added to the exchange account to be held for the subsequent purchase of the identified replacement property.
+Rather, such proceeds will be considered cash boot.

-Option Two: Give the Note to the Seller of Replacement Property.
+Replacement Property.
 Same as option one, however, the Note is not sold.
 Rather, the Exchanger negotiates with the seller of the replacement property to receive the Note as part of the replacement property purchase price.
 If successful, the QI then assigns the Note directly to the seller.